RotorHazard/RotorHazard/doc/Software Setup.md

 ```

 ### Enable Port forwarding
-The RotorHazard server defaults to port 5000.
-This is necessary for some 3rd party integrations, but requires users to type it into the URL when accessing the system.
-This looks like this: `http://127.0.0.1:5000`.
-While you can change the port via the `config.json` file, a better approach is often to forward the web default port of 80 to 5000.
+The RotorHazard server defaults to port 5000, as this is necessary for some 3rd party integrations.
+While you can change the port via `HTTP_PORT` in the `config.json` file, a better approach is often to forward the web default port of 80 to 5000.

+By default, HTTP uses port 80.
+Other values will require that the port be included as part of the URL entered into client browsers.
+If other web services are running on the Pi, port 80 may already be in use and reusing it will cause problems.
+If port 80 is used directly via `HTTP_PORT`, the server may need to be run using the *sudo* command.
+With the following commands, the server runs on port 5000 but the system sends the traffic from port 80 to it.

 ```
 sudo iptables -A PREROUTING -t nat -p tcp --dport 80 -j REDIRECT --to-ports 5000 sudo iptables-save sudo apt-get install iptables-persistent
 ```
 After running these commands, RotorHazard will be available from both ports 80 and 5000.
-When available by port 80, you may leave the port off when access the server: `http://127.0.0.1`
+When available by port 80, you may leave the port off when accessing the server: `http://127.0.0.1`
 <br/>

 -----------------------------